Arithmetic Levi-Civita connection: Curvature

 6) Assume our vertical gauge and transversal gauge are perfect.
 Then one can define a ``relative version" of curvature as follows.
 Recall that

 and recall the bijection ${\mathfrak S}(F)\ra {\mathcal V}$, $\sigma\mapsto p(\sigma)$.
 One can consider the unique ${\mathbb Q}$-linear map

 sending each $\sigma_i\in {\mathfrak S}(F)$ into

 Then $c$ is a section of the map \ref{ploaieoi7}.
 So one can consider the {\it relative curvature} map; cf. \ref{capra}.
-In particular we have the {\it relative curvature} of the Levi-Civit\`{a} connection attached to $q$ defined as the collection $(\varphi_{ii'})$, $\varphi_{ii'}\in {\mathfrak C}(E/F)_{\mathbb Q}$,
+In particular we have the {\it relative curvature} of the Levi-Civita connection attached to $q$ defined as the collection $(\varphi_{ii'})$, $\varphi_{ii'}\in {\mathfrak C}(E/F)_{\mathbb Q}$,

 If $\sigma_i$ and $\sigma_{i'}$ commute then $\varphi_{ii'}$ is a ${\mathbb Q}$-multiple of the corresponding component $\varphi_{p(i)p(i')11}$ of the curvature as defined in Definition \ref{woken}. \end{remark}